wmx667/FastLED-pulse-lamp/README.md

 I also learned about beatsin8, a very useful function for creating a sine wave of values at a given tempo in FastLED.
 I bet it would create some interesting effects if assigned to a color value rather than the brightness.

-Coming from an electronic music background, the ieda of sequencing events, sequencing by time, and sine waves (which to me translate as a type of LFO) made a lot of sense to me, and gave me quite a few ideas for future projects.
+Coming from an electronic music background, the idea of sequencing events, sequencing by time, and sine waves (which to me translate as a type of LFO) made a lot of sense, and gave me quite a few ideas for future projects.

 I'm still not sure about my syntax in terms of talking about the pieces of code / project, but I'll get there!